Connected-To-Culture/trip-planner-back-end/README.md

 3. Run server (defaults to http://localhost:4000)
     - With type checking `npm run tdev`
     - Without type checking `npm run dev`
+4. For apple oauth to work you must run `npm run lt` in order to create a publicly accessible url (https://iftwmeqawuiu.loca.lt) that routes requests to localhost:4000 (please note the service can be quite unreliable, so I'd only bother doing this when testing apple oauth)

 ### Endpoints
 - Auth